Halobacterium salinarum: Cell morphology and metabolism

 Halobacteria are single-celled, rod-shaped microorganisms that are among the most ancient forms of life and appeared on Earth billions of years ago.
 The membrane consists of a single lipid bilayer surrounded by an S-layer.
 The S-layer is made of a cell-surface glycoprotein that accounts for approximately 50% of the cell surface proteins.
 These proteins form a lattice in the membrane.
 Sulfate residues are abundant on the glycan chains of the glycoprotein, giving it a negative charge.
 The negative charge is believed to stabilize the lattice in high-salt conditions.

 Amino acids are the main source of chemical energy for H. salinarum, particularly arginine and aspartate, though they are able to metabolize other amino acids, as well.
 H. salinarum have been reported to be unable to grow on sugars, and therefore need to encode enzymes capable of performing gluconeogenesis to create sugars.
-Although "H. salinarum" is unable to catabolize glucose, the transcription factor TrmB has been proven to regulate the gluconeogenic production of sugars found on the S-layer glycoprotein.
+Although H. salinarum is unable to catabolize glucose, the transcription factor TrmB has been proven to regulate the gluconeogenic production of sugars found on the S-layer glycoprotein.

 Adaptation to extreme conditions

 High salt

 To survive in extremely salty environments, this archaeon—as with other halophilic Archaeal species—utilizes compatible solutes (in particular, potassium chloride) to reduce osmotic stress.
-Potassium levels are not at equilibrium with the environment, so H. salinarum expresses multiple active transporters that pump potassium into the cell.
+Potassium levels are not at equilibrium with the environment, so H. salinarum express multiple active transporters that pump potassium into the cell.

 At extremely high salt concentrations, protein precipitation will occur.
 To prevent the salting out of proteins, H. salinarum encodes mainly acidic proteins.
 The average isoelectric point of H. salinarum proteins is 5.03.
 These highly acidic proteins are overwhelmingly negative in charge and are able to remain in solution even at high salt concentrations.

 Low oxygen and phototrophy

 H. salinarum can grow to such densities in salt ponds that oxygen is quickly depleted.
 Though it is an obligate aerobe, it is able to survive in low-oxygen conditions by utilizing light energy.
-H. salinarum express the membrane protein bacteriorhodopsin, which acts as a light-driven proton pump.
-It consists of two parts: the 7-transmembrane protein, bacterioopsin, and the light-sensitive cofactor, retinal.
-Upon absorption of a photon, retinal changes its conformation, causing a conformational change in the bacterioopsin protein, as well, which drives proton transport.
-The proton gradient formed thereby can then be used to generate chemical energy via ATP synthase.
+H. salinarum expresses the membrane protein bacteriorhodopsin, which acts as a light-driven proton pump.
+It consists of two parts: the 7-helix transmembrane protein, bacteriorhodopsin, and the light-sensitive cofactor, retinal.
+Upon absorption of a photon, retinal changes its shape, causing a conformational change in the bacteriorhodopsin protein which drives proton transport.
+The proton gradient formed is used to generate chemical energy via ATP synthase.

 To obtain more oxygen, H. salinarum produce gas vesicles, which allow them to float to the surface where oxygen levels are higher and more light is available.
 These vesicles are complex structures made of proteins encoded by at least 14 genes.
 Gas vesicles were first discovered in H. salinarum in 1967.